aaronbloomfield/ccc/hws/tokens/index.md

 - If you want to concatenate strings, such as when returning a value from `tokenURI()`, which must include the base URI, you can use `string.concat(s1,s2)` where `s1` and `s2` are strings.
 Note that you can concatenate more than two strings via this function call via additional parameters.
 - In Remix, when calling a `view` or `pure` function on a contract, which is a blue button, the return value is displayed right below the button itself.
 For a transaction (orange button), you have to look at the JSON data returned to get the return value -- expand the line that is displayed in the Remix console by clicking on the down arrow, and the return value will be in the "decoded output" field.
 Sometimes Remix doesn't like to display the value.
 Note that the explorer will also display the return value of a transaction (although you will have to wait a minute for the explorer to refresh, and that has to be deployed to the course blockchain for the explorer to see it).
 - How you decide on a NFT ID is up to you.
 The most straight-forward way is to have consecutive integers, and a mapping from that NFT ID to a string.
 The course NFT manager encodes the string of the filename as a (very long) `uint`.
 Either one is acceptable.
+- With the previous part, you had to call the `ERC20()` constructor with two parameters -- the coin name and symbol.
+Similarly, you have to do so here as well -- the `ERC721()` constructor takes in two parameters.
+They are the name of the NFT manager and the symbol of the NFT manager.
+(I'm not sure why it has to have a symbol, so you can put in any reasonable value here).
+- Be sure to use the ERC721 functions!
+That is how you mint a new NFT, for example.

 The following are the functional requirements for the development of this contract: